 Calls are published on the website of the University, usually in the period between February and September of the academic year before the year when the first year of the Doctoral course shall begin.
 Candidates are evaluated according to a selection procedure scheduled by each PhD programme.

 At the end of the PhD programme the thesis is previously examined by two reviewers (external to the University of Trento or other institutions directly involved in the specific programme) appointed in consultation by the PhD Programme Committee and, upon positive judgement, it is admitted to the Final Examination.

 The Doctoral title is awarded by the Rector following the successful public defence of the thesis before the Examination Committee.

 Scholarships and fellowships

 Available scholarships and fellowships are awarded after a comparative evaluation and on the basis of the final rankings of successful candidates.
-It is awarded for the entire duration of the PhD programme, provided that the PhD student maintains the proper requirements.
+They are awarded for the entire duration of the PhD programme, provided that PhD students maintain the proper requirements.
 Candidates who had previously received a scholarship to attend a doctoral programme in Italy are not allowed to be awarded a new scholarship (in case of enrolment in a new PhD programme).